SPAGHETTI MAN

 The door had been blown, the cab was all red—

-And there in the seat sat the strings of the dead.
+And there in the seat sat fleshy strings of the dead.

 No face.